Vargron/freediceroller/readme.txt

 6. rolls kept in an array within the character class
 7. crud routes for rolls.

-additional features that need to be added
+recently completed items this patch:

-1. general site clean up of troubleshooting items
+1. general site clean up of troubleshooting items--done
+3. figure out why some strings make it through the parser that shouldn't ex "4d8_9"--done
+4. full unit testing of all routes.-- should be done have friend double check.--done

+additional features that need to be added:

-2. basic styling & css
+1. basic styling & css
     a. no images
     b. goal is minimal package size
-3. figure out why some strings make it through the parser that shouldn't ex "4d8_9"

-4. full unit testing of all routes.-- should be done have friend double check.

-5. add google ads /amazon affiliate link so I don't have to burn money to host it
+2. add google ads /amazon affiliate link so I don't have to burn money to host it-awaiting first deployment

-6. about us section with my and franz's information
+3. about us section with my and franz's information

 mabey features:
-1. clone character/ view other user's characters
+1. clone character/ view other user's characters.